justinwalsh/daux.io/README.md

 * Node.js
 * npm
 * Grunt.js
-* PHP 5.4 or greater (This is because of the built-in web server packaged in 5.4)
+* PHP 5.5 or greater

 This project contains a package.json file, so once you have the requirements installed, you can simply run a `npm install` and then `grunt` in the projects folder to start the local web server.
 By default the server will run at: <a href="http://localhost:8085" target="_blank">http://localhost:8085</a>